vatlab/vat-docs/content/Documentation/vtools Commands/output.md

 The basic usage of `vtools output` is to output variant info fields of selected variants.
 You can use option `--limit` to limit the number of records, `--delimiter` to specify delimiter between output fields (default to tab).

-(:toggleexample Examples: Load data and produce basic output:) Let us load a small project from online
+<details><summary> Examples: Load data and produce basic output</summary> Let us load a small project from online

     % vtools init output
     % vtools admin --load_snapshot vt_quickStartGuide